lordoran/port-scanner/port scanning pro.md

 ## Subdomain Enumeration:
 Tools: Subfinder, Amass, Assetnote, Chaos, Aquatone, Sublist3r
-Subfinder:
+### Subfinder:

-Advantages:
-Fast and efficient subdomain enumeration.
+Advantages:Fast and efficient subdomain enumeration.
 Integration with multiple APIs for increased coverage.
 Simple command-line interface for ease of use.

-Disadvantages:
-Limited to subdomain enumeration and doesn't offer other reconnaissance features.
+Disadvantages:Limited to subdomain enumeration and doesn't offer other reconnaissance features.
 Relies on external APIs, which may have limitations or require API keys.
-Amass:
+### Amass:

-Advantages:
-Comprehensive subdomain enumeration, including recursive brute-forcing and scraping.
+Advantages:Comprehensive subdomain enumeration, including recursive brute-forcing and scraping.
 Integration with various data sources for wider coverage.
 Active development and frequent updates.

-Disadvantages:
-Can be resource-intensive and slower compared to other tools.
+Disadvantages:Can be resource-intensive and slower compared to other tools.
 May generate a large number of false positives that require manual verification.
-Assetnote:
+### Assetnote:

 Advantages:
 Focused on asset discovery, including subdomains, IP ranges, and other Internet-exposed assets.